 After you file a claim, the agency has six months to respond.
 While the agency is considering your claim, you do not have to worry about any time limits to file a lawsuit.
 However, once the agency responds to the claim, you have six months in which to file a lawsuit.

 Filing a lawsuit against any government entity – whether a local, state or federal one – can be a time consuming and frustrating process.
 Laws, fine print, exceptions and loopholes make it imperative to consult with an experienced attorney.
-If a government employee has caused injury to you or a loved one, contact a Virginia personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P. to discuss your options.
+If a government employee has caused injury to you or a loved one, contact a Washington D.C. personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P. to discuss your options.